 A warehouse management system (WMS) is a type of software that monitors and controls daily operations in a warehouse.
 WMS software helps ensure inventory is received, stored, picked, packed, shipped, and replenished in the most efficient way possible.

-How a warehouse management system optimises your ecommerce operation
+Benefits of a warehouse management system

 By focusing on tasks like inventory counting, cost management, order statuses and more, a WMS can help you build a more automated warehouse that reduces manual rework.
 Your WMS acts as the backbone of your ecommerce warehouse and will ultimately reduce inefficiencies and help grow your business.